-Warsaw, Poland – The political farce and melodrama surrounding the 2020 presidential election in Poland has already gone, through the course of several acts, from bad to worse, leading to a succession of mind-boggling intrigues which eventually came down to the deplorable statement of the electoral commission on the evening of May 10.
+Warsaw, Poland – The political farce and melodrama surrounding the 2020 Polish presidential election has already gone, through the course of several acts, from bad to worse, leading to a succession of mind-boggling intrigues which eventually came down to the deplorable statement of the electoral commission on the evening of May 10.

 Although marginalized by the authorities, the body in charge of supervising elections in Poland finally took note that the May ballot was void and not valid.
 For good reasons: although legally maintained, the election simply did not take place.
 Democracy for Jaroslaw Kaczyński, Commedia dell’Arte for many observers.
 In the meantime, Poles are mere spectators of a play stretching the limits of absurdity and senselessness.